 This is under Thai law not a requirement for making a valid agreement, but significant existing financial information (property and debts of each) is normally listed in the attachments to the prenuptial agreement registered at the time of marriage in Thailand.
 It is in any case recommended to make a personal balance of all personal assets at the time of marriage and to keep written evidence of this.

 Do I need to make an international prenup

 A prenuptial agreement can have international elements in it, but an 'international prenuptial agreement' does not exist.
 When making a prenuptial agreement in a marriage between a husband and wife of different nationalities the prenup could for example include a provision in which the couple designate which country’s law should apply to their matrimonial property regime.
 This is especially important when there are assets in another jurisdiction(s) you want to protect, and/or when you plan to live in another country after the marriage.
 Note that a prenuptial agreement you make in Thailand under Thai law may not always be fully recognized in other countries (and vice versa), or there may be a conflict of laws between the different jurisdictions.
-When a couple from different countries enter into marriage in Thailand they should, in addition to legal advice in Thailand, ask for a legal opinion from a legal professional qualified to give legal advice under the other jurisdiction involved.
+When a couple from different countries (Thai/ foreign) enter into marriage in Thailand they should, in addition to legal advice in Thailand, ask for a legal advice from a legal professional qualified to give legal advice on the financial consequences of marriage under the other jurisdiction involved.
 A properly drafted prenuptial in a marriage with international elements, including a valid choice of law, could prevent that property of husband and wife are divided in a divorce or at death in a way you did not anticipated.Prenuptial Contract Download

 original article source: samuiforsale